nyunity/wg-autoswitch-inspired-by-Lou/README.md

 - **Boot Checks**: Checks if the hostname of wgx.conf is available, if not, it tries the next one

 ## Bonus
 I have another script that checks if my server is connected to Mullvad, if not, I receive an email and a push notification via ntfy.
 See wg-mullvad-check.sh.
+After using this, insert crontab -e: */5 * * * * /usr/local/bin/wg-check-all.sh

 ## Installation